cs24m015/websec-ssrf/README.md

 The fetch endpoint accepts a URL from the user via a JSON payload.
 This means that an attacker can provide any URL they choose, including internal services or resources that the server has access to.

 2. Lack of Input Validation
 There is no validation or sanitization of the URL input.
-An attacker can send a request to the fetch endpoint with a URL that points to internal services, such as http://localhost:5001/confidential or http://169.254.169.254/latest/meta-data/ (which is often used to access metadata in cloud environments).
+An attacker can send a request to the fetch endpoint with a URL that points to internal services, such as http://localhost:5001/confidential

 3. Potential for Data Exposure
 If the attacker can successfully make a request to an internal service, they may be able to access sensitive information.
 For example, if the attacker sends a request to the confidential endpoint running on port 5001, they could retrieve confidential data that should not be exposed to external users.